Jerrydev01/talent_plus/README.md

 # Talent Plus

-This is a front End Development project that was set up to by TALENT PLUS.
+This is a front End Development project task, that was given by TALENT PLUS.

 ## Getting Started